dyesin/IntegrativeDentistry/README.md

 Utilities to make Practice-Web EMR even better

 Practice-Web is Dental office practice management software based on .NET technology.
-This sofware has been developed on open-source "Open Dental" platform.
+This software has been developed on open-source "Open Dental" platform.

 Practice-Web is using mySQL as its main database.
-It has been very easy to connect and build missing reports as well as to build data visualizations.
+It has been very easy to connect and build missing reports as well as to build data visualization.

-Note that this project is not ment to replace core functionality of Practice-Web but rather create reports and charts which might be useful in analyzing patient and financial data.
+This project is not meant to replace core functionality of Practice-Web but rather create enhance it with reports and charts, which might be useful in analyzing patient and financial data.

-I plan to publish many scripts and report builders which I have found useful in analyzing busy dental office practice in San Francisco.
+I only plan to publish scripts and report builders which I have found useful in analyzing busy dental practice in San Francisco.

 Feel free to contact me with any questions.
 I am also available for consulting.

 Dmitry
+dyesin@gmail.com